 The Caribbean is calling.
 To reach the tiny island at the Yucatan peninsula you need to travel across the country.
 Sitting again for 12 hours straight on the bus wasn’t what we were eager to do, so we checked the flights.
 Luckily, we found extremely cheap flights for around $30 and landed after 45 minutes in Cancun.
 From here we took a bus to Chiquila and took jumped here on the ferry to Isla Holbox, Mexicos hidden gem.

 Tip: Don’t forget to have at least a handful of tacos at “Taco Gordos”.
 And don’t forget to rent bikes.

-You want to know more about Isla Holbox?
-Have a look at our detailed travel guide.
+Do you want to know more about Isla Holbox?
+Have a look at our detailed travel guide:

 Isla Holbox > Valladolid